Carlton Fisk: Personal life

+Fisk appears briefly in the 1989 film Field of Dreams, playing for the White Sox on a television screen.
 Fisk is a supporter of the Cancer Support Center.
 He and his wife Linda serve on the Honorary Board.
+Fisk grows and collects orchids.

-Fisk and his wife Linda have three children, Carlyn, Courtney and Casey, and five grandchildren.
+Fisk and his wife Linda have three children, Carlyn, Courtney and Casey, and ten grandchildren.
 Fisk is the brother in law of former major league and minor league teammate Rick Miller, who married Fisk's sister Janet in 1973.
+Fisk's daughter Carlyn, a volleyball player, was inducted into the University of Illinois-Chicago Athletics Hall of Fame in 1997.
+Fisk's daughter, Courtney, helped lead Lockport Township High School to the Illinois State Volleyball Championship.
+Fisk's son Casey played college baseball at Illinois State University and is currently a college baseball coach and owns a sports performance training business.

-On October 22, 2012, Fisk was charged with a DUI in New Lenox, Illinois, after he was found in the middle of a corn field, unconscious behind the wheel of his vehicle.
+On October 22, 2012, Fisk was charged with a DUI in New Lenox, Illinois, after he was found beside a corn field, unconscious behind the wheel of his vehicle.
 He pleaded guilty to the charge on December 27, 2012.
 In 2012, Fisk's Florida home was burglarized, with thieves taking valuable coins.

-Fisk appears briefly in the 1989 film Field of Dreams, playing for the White Sox on a television screen.